jontek2/A-better-print_start-macro/README.md

 [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) IS APPLIED IN THIS MACRO.
 YOU MUST INSTALL KAMP TO ENABLE SMART PARKING AND LINE PURGE.

 There are multiple `STATUS_` macros built into the start print sequence.
 These have all been commented out to prevent unknown errors.
-[If you have LEDs setup in your printer, look here](https://github.com/julianschill/klipper-led_effect) nad uncomment the ones desired.
+[If you have LEDs setup in your printer, look here](https://github.com/julianschill/klipper-led_effect) and uncomment the ones desired.

-This start_print macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your printer running Klipper.
-This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print. </B>
+This start_print macro will pass data from your slicer to your printer and perform all necessary pre-flight commands for a successful print on your printer running Klipper.
+This means heat-soak, QGL/Z-tilt, bed mesh and a purge line before each print. </B>

 ## :warning: REQUIRED changes in your slicer :warning:
 > [!IMPORTANT]